mdn/browser-compat-data/schemas/compat-data-schema.md

 When an identifier has a `__compat` block, it represents its basic support, indicating that a minimal implementation of a functionality is included.
 What it represents exactly depends on the evolution of the feature over time, both in terms of specifications and of browser support.

-#### Sub-features
+#### Subfeatures

-To add a sub-feature, a new identifier is added below the main feature at the level of a `__compat` object (see the sub-features "start" and "end" above).
-The same could be done for sub-sub-features.
+To add a subfeature, a new identifier is added below the main feature at the level of a `__compat` object (see the subfeatures "start" and "end" above).
+The same could be done for sub-subfeatures.
 There is no depth limit.

 See [Data guidelines](../docs/data-guidelines/README.md) for more information about feature naming conventions and other best practices.